Masking, Burnout, and Booze: The Hidden Link Between ADHD and Alcohol Addiction

 “It quiets my restlessness.”Leads to a physical and psychological alcohol dependence.

 This cycle often results in significant social and academic problems, derailing careers and relationships.
 The man who started drinking to cope with his ADHD now has two co-occurring disorders to battle.
+Beyond the long-term emotional damage, the physical risks of withdrawal grow with each cycle, and our guide on whether alcohol can cause seizures explains why men with heavy drinking patterns should never try to quit cold turkey without medical supervision.

 The Complication of ADHD Medication and Alcohol